huyaoyu/huyaoyu.github.io/_posts/2017-08-31-solution-codes-for-project-euler.markdown

 (1) The two numbers in a pair are identical.
 And,
 (2) Whether [a, b] and [b, a] are treated as different pairs.

+* 022

+First of all, the knowledge of ASCII codes is a plus. (ord() and chr() functions)

+Benefit from list.sort() function of Python.

+Then no magical things happened.

 # NOTE:

 The cover image is obtained from the home page of [Project Euler][web_pe].